 This company’s main goal is to create applications of AI in logistics.
 So, it has developed a platform to help businesses manage their contracts.
 Leverton’s AI-powered contract analytics software can work with more than 30 languages.
 Moreover, this technology can be taught to automatically extract necessary data from documents and contracts.
 Using Leverton technology it’s possible to save from 30% to 50% of the time.
 Leverton’s contract management platform is trusted by many companies in such fields as real estate, accounting and more.

 #5.
 AI to Predict and Improve Customer Experience

-Artificial intelligence can use algorithms in order to predict trends.
+AI can use algorithms in order to predict trends.
 Lots of studies claim that AI algorithms almost always predict better than human experts.